mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "An extra on the house," he smiles.
 "Looks like you need it, and who knows..."

-I almost loose it at the sight of those frames, but Hollerbak's watching expectantly, so I try to hold it together.
+I almost lose it at the sight of those frames, but Hollerbak's watching expectantly, so I try to hold it together.

 "Alright," I mutter, popping one and reluctantly sliding the other into my pocket.
 In this state, one won't do much but it's better than nothing.
 "What else you got for me?"

 Hollerbak looks furtively around the room.
 Just a bunch of shorters, same as always, but Hollerbak's always gotta put on a big show.
 Satisfied, he gestures me in close.

 "About a year ago," he whispers, "some real interesting code started leaking onto the markets.
 Real exotic, real expensive stuff.
-Got lot's of people talking.
+Got lots of people talking.
 They said it could do *things*, impossible *things*.
 Vendors said it was from some fringe group of Algolytes, but wise ol' Hollerbak thought otherwise."

 "So I start feeling around, see if anyone knows a little something they'd like to share, if I made it worth their while...
 And, turns out, a supplier had overheard one of the SysOps bragging about some new source of his"